 What is it?

+A best practice tool providing individuals, teams and companies a non-stop program to create new habits that in turn create skills and can transform people, teams and companies.
 Continuous improvement is really a way of thinking that drives habit.
 When continuous improvement is adopted philosophically, an individual, organization or team subscribes to an enduring loop of assessment, refinement and change.
-JMR has built and applied a program that can make continuous improvement a habit for the entire firm like brushing one’s teeth www.johnruh.com/brushing-your-teeth/.
+This program that can make continuous improvement a habit for the entire firm, like brushing one’s teeth www.johnruh.com/brushing-your-teeth/.

 3 Key Challenges It Solves

-- Ensures proactive, ongoing, incremental change and advancement, rather than problem or crisis-driven response.
+- Ensures proactive, ongoing, incremental change and advancement, rather than a problem or crisis-driven response.

-- Global statistics (request if interested) have demonstrated that at least 66% of people require a defined process to make change happen vs. a series of unrelated events or worse yet, crisis response.
+- Global statistics (request if interested) have demonstrated that 70-74% of the population require a defined process to make change happen vs. a series of unrelated events, or worse yet, crisis response.

-- Secures the future by initiating innovation and inspiring the development of products and services that meet the rapidly changing needs and opportunities in today’s markets.
+- Secures the future by initiating innovation and inspiring the development of products and services that meet the rapidly changing needs and opportunities of today’s markets.

 How It Works